kevinmooreiii/pes-plotter/README.md

-Need to add the path to the obj directories to your PYTHONPATH.
+Need to add the path to the src directories to your PYTHONPATH.

 For example on BASH, add this line to the .bashrc file:

-export PYTHONPATH=~$PYTHONPATH:/path/to/pes-plotter/obj/
+export PYTHONPATH=~$PYTHONPATH:/path/to/pes-plotter/src/

 Description of new directories: